“Are Pugs aggressive?” is a sensible question from anyone thinking of bringing this little dog home.

 Are Pugs Aggressive To Other Dogs?

+Aggression between Pugs who live together is uncommon, but it has been documented.
 Lots of dogs become reactive towards other dogs if they have an unpleasant experience which creates a fear response in them next time.

-This kind of reactivity is sometimes very specific, and directed only at other dogs of the same breed, shape or color.
+This kind of reactivity is sometimes very particular, and directed only at other dogs of the same breed, shape or color.
+Specificity means aggression towards other dogs is not a good predictor of aggression towards people.
+Or vice versa.

+Pugs can also form aggressive relationships with other dogs they live with.
 The most common type of aggression between cohabiting dogs is possessive aggression (resource guarding).

 When this happens, it is usually the newest member of the household, or the younger dog of a pair who acts aggressively towards the other.